nmcleish/PoemGenerator/README.md

 ## 5. Deploy to Bluemix
 To deploy to Bluemix, it can be helpful to set up a manifest.yml file.
 One is provided for you.
 Take a moment to review it.

 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
-Since host names must be unique, it will be created with a random work on the end.
+Since host names must be unique, it will be created with a random word on the end.
 You can also change the host to  `YourChosenAppName`.

 Choose your API endpoint
 ```